Appealing a decision

 Revision of a commissioner’s decision

-Clark County Superior Court Local Rule 53.2 governs the procedure and describes how to file a motion for revision of a commissioner's written order.
+Clark County Superior Court Local Rule LCR 53.2 governs the procedure and describes how to file a motion for revision of a commissioner's written order.